OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

 Simple Queries
 ==============

-All the usual SQL operations can be applied to select data from a PostGIS table.
+All the usual SQL operations can be applied to select data from a PostGIS table:

 ::

- # SELECT * FROM CITIES;
+ demo=# SELECT * FROM CITIES;
   id |      name       |                      the_geom
  ----+-----------------+----------------------------------------------------
    1 | London, England | 0101000020E6100000BBB88D06F016C0BF1B2FDD2406C14940